Beginner strength training routine

 Advice

-Do not do the exercises to exhaustion at first, but stop when it becomes very strenuous.
+Do not do the exercises to exhaustion, but stop when it becomes very strenuous.
 Adjust the band strength for the corresponding exercises.
-E.g. goblet squat: You would do a maximum of 15 repetitions with a certain band (or even just bodyweight), but you finish the set after 12 repetitions.
+E.g., goblet squat: You would do a maximum of 15 repetitions with a certain band (or even bodyweight), but you finish the set after 12 repetitions.

 If “amrap” is noted, this means: “as many repetitions as possible”.
-If it says “amrap-3”, then you end the set when it gets very strenuous and about 3 more repetitions are possible.
+If it says “amrap-3”, you end the set when it gets very strenuous, and about 3 more repetitions are possible.

-If an exercise is too difficult or too easy to stay within the specified rep range due to body position, then either adjust the body position and/or add external resistance in the form of bands.
-E.g. goblet squat with KH/kettlebell: If the goblet squat is already sufficiently difficult with your own body weight, you do not need any further resistance.
-If the goblet squats are too easy “only” with your own body weight, then use resistance in the form of a dumbbell or a kettlebell.
+If an exercise is too strenuous or easy to stay within the specified rep range due to body position, either adjust the body position and/or add external resistance in the form of bands.
+E.g., goblet squat with KH/kettlebell: If the goblet squat is already sufficiently tricky with your own body weight, you do not need any further resistance.
+If the goblet squats are too easy “only” with your body weight, then use resistance as a dumbbell or a kettlebell.

 References